Joseloll/Rawr-Logger/README.md

 - Anti Process Hacker
 - Anti Fiddler
 # To List
-- Make Where It Grabs The Roblox Cookie From More Browsers
+✅ Make Where It Grabs The Roblox Cookie From More Browsers ❌ Make A Complied Version

 # Credits
 Made By: